Beat the ATS: 5 Actionable Tips to Make Your Resume Stand Out

 The file format of your resume can determine whether or not ATS reads it accurately.

-- Save your resume as a .docx file unless the job posting specifies a different format
+- Save your resume as a .pdf or .docx file unless the job posting specifies a different format

 - Avoid file formats like .jpeg, .png, or even older Word files like .doc, as these may cause parsing errors